Chas McCormick Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 24th in the league.
+- The pitching staff for the Rangers has a collective 8.3 K/9, which ranks 23rd in the league.

-- The Rangers' 3.82 team ERA ranks sixth among all league pitching staffs.
+- The Rangers have a 3.84 team ERA that ranks seventh across all league pitching staffs.

-- The Rangers allow the sixth-fewest home runs in baseball (85 total, one per game).
+- The Rangers give up the sixth-fewest home runs in baseball (86 total, one per game).

-- Heaney (5-5) gets the starting nod for the Rangers in his 16th start of the season.
-He's put together a 4.38 ERA in 78 2/3 innings pitched, with 81 strikeouts.
+- Perez (7-3) gets the starting nod for the Rangers in his 17th start of the season.
+He has a 4.28 ERA in 90 1/3 innings pitched, with 60 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.